mir-group/allegro/README.md

 This package implements the Allegro E(3)-equivariant machine-learning interatomic potential (https://arxiv.org/abs/2204.05249).

+**:red_circle: PLEASE NOTE :red_circle:**:  Please note that a major update to this code is in the final stages of development and as a result support for the current release is a lower priority.

 ![Allegro logo](./logo.png)

 In particular, `allegro` implements the Allegro model as an **extension package** to the [NequIP package](https://github.com/mir-group/nequip).